 3. You may get lower fees than you’d find elsewhere

-Most locally owned banks and credit unions offer a full range of small business banking services, including checking and savings accounts, business debit cards and loans.
+Most locally owned banks and credit unions offer a full range of small business banking services, including checking and savings accounts, business credit cards and loans.

 However, community banks can often offer better terms and lower interest rates and fees than national banks.
 Since the major banks have name recognition, people immediately go to them when they need a loan or want to open a new business account.
 They don’t have to worry about lowering their interest rates or fees to attract customers.

-By contrast, community banks lack that recognition, and have to compete for customers.
+By contrast, community banks lack name recognition and have to compete for customers.
 To attract new customers, many offer competitive interest rates and lower fees than major national banks.
 As a small business owner, that means you may be able to open no-fee checking accounts and apply for low-interest loans for your company.

 4. Individualized credit decisions